Register of doctors and medical providers

 - taking or examining chest X-rays.

 Providers must meet entry and other ongoing requirements to be an approved provider on the register.
+Providers can also be used for respiratory health surveillance for mineral mine and quarry workers.

 This guide explains how doctors and medical providers can apply to be an approved provider.